helins/fdat.cljc/README.md

 We can control annotations by `fdat/?` at compile time (and at runtime for Clojure but not Clojurescript).
 Pay only for what you use.
-A library can be prepared for serialization, and if the user does not need it, annotation can be disabled so that there is no overhead.
+A library can be prepared for serialization, and if the user does not need it, annotation can be disabled so that there is no overhead what so ever.

 For compilation (either Clojure or Clojurescript), one can provide the following `-D` properties in `deps.edn` or, if using Shadow-CLJS for Clojurescript, in